Pinkerton: Stand with the Chinese People Against Their Communist Regime

 And yet the CCP’s hard power has been joined by “soft power,” which is intangible, but still important, because it affects the human mind and heart.
 As the philosopher Blaise Pascal once wrote, public opinion is “the queen of the world.”
 Oftentimes, soft power is thought of as idealism about, say, freedom or democracy, and yet it can be any sort of opinion, including the concern over victimization and racism.
 Anyone who thinks that these concerns aren’t powerful forces in the world today hasn’t been paying attention.

 In fact, incidents of bias and hate, of all kinds, are painfully real.
-Yes, incidents have been magnified, exaggerated—and sometimes even fabricated—by provocateurs, aided by an often biased and clickbait-hungry media, and yet abuses have been real—and they are nasty, inexcusable, and sometimes, criminal.
+Yes, incidents have been magnified, exaggerated—and sometimes even fabricated—by provocateurs, aided by an often biased and clickbait-hungry media, and yet abuses have been real—and they are nasty, inexcusable, and sometimes criminal.

 It’s in this media-drenched environment that propagandists in Beijing have proven themselves skilled.
 Skilled, that is, at claiming victim status for China.
 Skilled also at playing the racism card.

-Specifically, when the totalitarianism of the CCP is criticized by an American, or by anyone in the West, Beijing spin doctors often respond by dismissing the criticism as racist.
+Specifically, when the totalitarianism of the CCP is criticized by an American or by anyone in the West, Beijing spin doctors often respond by dismissing the criticism as racist.
 That is, Beijing skips past legitimate criticism of the CCP—for its use of slave labor, its religious persecution, its organ harvesting, its political suppression, its carelessness about the coronavirus—and instead hits back on ethnic grievance.

 The goal of this sly strategy is to cloak the odious communist regime in the mantle of the Chinese people as a whole—the billion and more who live in Mainland China, as well as the tens of millions who live around the world, including here in the United States.
 Beijing’s hope is that the crimes of the communist government will thus be hidden behind the dignity and majesty of the Han people, possessors of a proud civilization stretching back 3,000 years.